Previous knowledge of Indo-European linguistics and reading proficiency in German.

 Students are expected to attend the weekly seminars of the BA course Readings in Indo-European Linguistics (5513VRIL) and a one-hour weekly tutorial, during which the students will give presentations about additional readings.

 This course is supported by Blackboard.

-Articles to be read and supplementary literature will be distributed during the course.
+Articles to be read will be distributed during the course using Blackboard.

 Students should register through uSis.
 If you have any questions, please contact the departmental office, tel.
 071 5272144 or mail: firstname.lastname@example.org